Catechesis with Learners with Disabilities: Getting Started*

 - People with computer skills talented graphics software, such as Boardmaker, to make picture schedules or social stories, and/or can use a digital camera for the same purpose or to make a “Tour” of your community’s worship space.

 - Audio Recorders – Someone with a good speaking voice to record prayers, songs, and other catechetical material.
-This is especially for children with visual impairments or who are blind, but also helpful for others, particularly children with attention issues.
+This is especially for learners with visual impairments or who are blind, but also helpful for others, particularly learners with attention issues or with dyslexia.

 - Disability or Accessibility Coordinator or Assistant – This person expands the bandwidth of the religious education director.
 As an assistant, someone who can make the phone calls to schedule meetings and make contact for adaptive services noted above.
 As a coordinator, the person could reach out to families who have indicated special needs on the registration form for their child, and/or coordinate the “religious education IEP” process for the program.
 Sense of humor and flexibility are a huge asset for both.
 Understanding of education process is helpful for coordinator.